ropensci/rotl/README.md

 ### Get a little bit of the big Open Tree tree

-First find ott ids for a set of names:
+Taxonomic names are represented in the Open Tree by numeric identifiers, the `ott_ids` (Open Tree Taxonomy identifiers).
+To extract a portion of a tree from the Open Tree, you first need to find `ott_ids` for a set of names using the `tnrs_match_names` function:

 ```r